 We also estimated the area of lagoonal reef that has been protected by actions to stop logging on the north-western side of Kia.
-We predicted with the inclusion of new log ponds affected 65% (65 - 65 95% C.I.) of reefs with 50% probability, amounting to an extra 5 % of reefs or 179 to hectares of reefs.
+We predicted that the inclusion of new log ponds affected 65% (65 - 65 95% C.I.) of reefs with 50% probability, amounting to an extra 5 % of reefs or up to 179 hectares of reefs.

 Discussion

 We used joint modelling to estimate the ecological impacts of logging on coral reef communities.
 We found there was a gradient in reef communities with reefs closer to log ponds lacking complex coral habitats and instead having higher cover of massive corals, algae and unconsolidated sediment.
 This gradient is consistent with studies of turbidity gradients from other regions of the Pacific.
 For instance massive corals are more tolerant of low light conditions and high sediment loads (Fabricius 2005) than branching and foliose corals.
 The reefs of Hawaii, Palau and Fiji have also been observed to lack cover of structurally complex hard corals, like branching Acropora, closer to turbid rivers (Golbuu et al. 2008; DeMartini et al. 2013; Brown et al. in press).
 We also observed that algae cover did not increase at degraded sites and replace coral cover, as it may do when there are alternate ecological states (Roff & Mumby 2012).
-However, this observation is consistent with studies of Pacific reefs (Guest et al. 2016) where overall algal cover is generally low (Roff & Mumby 2012).
+Our findings are consistent with studies of Pacific reefs (Guest et al. 2016) where overall algal cover is generally low (Roff & Mumby 2012).

 The estimated rate of change in the constrained latent variable can be interpreted in two ways.
-First, it represents a measure of directional turn-over across an environmental gradient and can thus be interpeted as a kind of beta-diversity (Anderson et al. 2011).
+First, it represents a measure of directional turn-over across an environmental gradient and can thus be interpreted as a kind of beta-diversity (Anderson et al. 2011).
 If similar models were fit for different regions, or a single model for multiple gradients, then we could compare beta-diversity across those gradients or regions.
 Comparing beta-diversity may be useful, for instance, because it is related to temporal stability of communities (Mellin et al. 2014).
-The estimated rate of change could also be interpreted as the rate of attentuation in turbidity, if we take benthic communities as indicators of environmental change.
+The estimated rate of change could also be interpreted as the rate of attenuation in turbidity, if we take benthic communities as indicators of environmental change.
 It would be fruitful in future research to compare these models to direct measurements of turbidity, or numerical models of turbidity and compare the spatial dispersion of the threat (e.g. Brown et al. 2017).
 Because communities integrate environmental change over time they may therefore offer a more rapid way to assess environmental change than measuring pollution directly (Warwick & Clarke 1991), which can be highly variable through time.